CLSherrod/clsherrod.github.io/_posts/2010-10-21-maintain-increase-prices.md

 date: 2010-10-21
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - branding
-permalink: "/maintain-increase-prices/"
+permalink: /maintain-increase-prices/
 ---
 With a good brand you can charge more for your products and services because you are seen as the best.